-Napoleon's fleet landed in Alexandria July 1,1798, intent on destroying British control over their routes to India, and their Mameluke supporters, who Bonaparte defeated in The Battle of the Pyramids July 21,1798.
-But by August 3,1798, Admiral Horatio Nelson destroyed the French fleet and so their army was left stranded in Egypt.
-Without Napoleon's disastrous invasion, who knows how Destiny would have sent Egypt her Savior.
+'To destroy England thoroughly, the time is coming when we must seize Egypt,' Napoleon, Aug.
+1797...
+Napoleon's fleet landed in Alexandria on July 1, 1798, intent on destroying British control over the routes to India and their Mameluke supporters, who Bonaparte defeated in The Battle of the Pyra-mids on July 21, 1798.
+But by August 3, 1798, Admiral Horatio Nelson destroyed the French fleet, and so their army was left stranded in Egypt. ...
+As Nostradamus foretold: 'He was more a butcher than a prince.'
+So without Napoleon's disastrous invasion, who knows how Destiny would have sent Egypt her Savior?
 Be that as it may, no rational person can compare Bonaparte with Mohammed Ali Pasha.
-He may be an imperfect, very human hero, but I know his heart, I know his genius, I've been shown his soul's many incarnations, back to the BCEs - and not only Ali's!...Napoleon took over one of the richest Empires of the day, with an organized government, an army, an economy, educational system, and global recognition.
+Ali was an imperfect, very human hero, but I know his heart, I know his genius, and I've seen his soul's many incarnations, back to the BCEs!...
+Napoleon ruled one of the richest empires of the day with an organized government, an army, a navy, an economy, an educational system, and global recognition.
 Egypt had none of these!
-Apart from its 1,000 Mosques, Mameluke Palaces and Saladin's Citadel, Egypt's canals were filled with sand, as were her monuments.
-The Pasha out-reigned three Ottoman Sultans, (two were assassinated), and he resurrected a land that for millennia was ground to dust.
-Ali established laws, an army, a naval fleet, cultivated cotton, built hospitals for military and women, and established the first Arabic journals and system of education in the Middle East...
+Apart from its 1,000 mosques, Mameluke palaces, and Saladin's Citadel, Egypt's canals were filled with sand, as were her monuments.
+The Pasha out-reigned 3 Ottoman sultans (two were assassinated) and he resurrected a land that for millennia was ground to dust.
+Ali established laws, an army, and a naval fleet, he cultivated cotton, built hospitals for the military and women, and established the first Arabic journals and system of education in the Middle East. ...
 More than any ruler in recorded history!

 After ousting the French, the British then invaded Alexandria in 1807.

 Ali swiftly, yet diplomatically, sent them packing!
-At the Sultan's behest, and for his own survival, Ali ended the Mamelukes 600 year rapacious reign in 1811.
-He expelled the Wahhabis from the Holy Cities of Mecca and Medina, and delivered the keys to Istanbul in 1818, along with Abdullah ibn Saud, ruler of the 1st Saudi State.
-Against Ali's pleas, Sultan Mahmud II beheaded Abdullah in front of the Hagia Sofia Mosque, to music, as Wahhabism bans music, thus restoring Ottoman supremacy.

-...Then in 1821, Ali supported his Sultan against the Greek uprisings.
-The Greek War of Independence was backed by the British Empire, the Kingdom of France and the Russian Empire, as protectors of their Christian subjects. - This was too much for the Egyptians!
+In 1811, at the Sultan's behest, and for his own survival, Ali ended the Mamelukes' rapacious 600-year reign.
+He expelled the Wahhabis from the Holy Cities of Mecca and Medina and in 1818 he delivered the keys to Istanbul, along with Abdullah, Ibn Saud, ruler of the 1st Saudi State. ...
+Against Ali's pleas, Sultan Mahmud II beheaded Abdullah in front of the Hagia Sofia Mosque to music, as Wahhabism bans music, thus restoring Ottoman supremacy. ...
+Then in 1821, Ali supported his Sultan against the Greek uprisings.
+The Greek War of Independence was backed by the British Empire, the Kingdom of France, and the Russian Empire, as protectors of their Christian subjects. ...
+This was too much for the Egyptians!
 At the Battle of Navarino in 1827, Egypt's naval fleet was sunk by the European Allied Fleet that Ali had so painstakingly built.

-As compensation for his losses, Mohammed Ali asked The Sultan for the territory of Syria that he desired for its value as a buffer state, its natural resources, and a market for Egyptian products.
-The Sultan was indifferent, which The Pasha was unwilling to tolerate, setting the wheels in motion for Egypt's 1831 conquest of Syria.
-Ibrahim took Acre with Egyptian forces, then marched into Anatolia defeating the Ottomans.
-Sultan Mahmud II was so alarmed, "I would rather die, or become a Russian slave, than to spare my rebellious Vassal in Egypt", so he invited the Russian's support.
+As compensation for his losses, Mohammed Ali asked the Sultan for the territory of Syria that he desired for its value as a buffer state, its natural resources, and a market for Egyptian products.
+The Sultan was indifferent, which The Pasha was unwilling to accept, setting the wheels in motion for Egypt's 1831 conquest of Syria.
+Ibrahim took Acre with Egyptian forces, then marched into Anatolia, defeating the Ottomans....Sultan Mahmud II was so alarmed, 'I would rather die or become a Russian slave than to spare my rebellious vassal in Egypt,' so he invited Russian support.